Key Bridge (Washington, D.C.): Description

-The Key Bridge spans the Potomac River, connecting the Georgetown neighborhood in the District of Columbia with the neighborhood of Rosslyn in Arlington County, Virginia.
+Key Bridge spans the Potomac River, connecting the Georgetown neighborhood in the District of Columbia with the neighborhood of Rosslyn in Arlington County, Virginia.
 Key Bridge is Washington's oldest existing road bridge across the Potomac River.

 The bridge is an open-spandrel, arched structure oriented in a north-south direction and constructed of reinforced concrete and steel.
 Each span consists of three steel arches: A center arch which is 22 ft in width, and two outer arches each 11 ft in width.
 To lighten the load on the span arches, the spandrels were filled with additional arches.
 Depending on the size of the span, there are either three or four spandrel arches.
 Together, the span arch and spandrel arches form a truss.
 The piers were decorated with pilasters in the Doric style.

 The northern terminus of the bridge is just east of the site of Francis Scott Key's home, which was dismantled in the late 1940s.
 A park honoring Key now occupies the site.
 The bridge connects with M Street NW, Canal Road NW, and the Whitehurst Freeway (which provides access to K Street NW and downtown).
 The northbound span has an exit ramp to the eastbound Whitehurst Freeway; however, traffic from the westbound Whitehurst Freeway to the southbound span must use M Street.